MicrosoftDocs/quantum-docs-pr/articles/install-guide/csinstall.md

 ### Develop with Q# + F# creating a Q# library

-You can't mix Q# and F# files like we do with Q# and C#.
+You can't mix Q# and F# files in the same project like we do with Q# and C#.
 To combine F# with Q# you need to create a Q# library which will yield a .csproj project with only Q# files in it.
 Then you need to reference it from a purely F# application.

 1. Pre-requisites